 Yesterday’s foray into the musical output of Andy Williams, has reminded me of some of those other great songs from the 1960s.
 Turns out many hits from that era were recorded by a whole host of other artists and Petula Clark often released songs previously recorded by Mr Williams.

 A good few years ago after discovering iTunes, we went a bit mad revisiting the “tracks of our years” and probably down to the nostalgia element of remembering happy times as a child with my family, I ended up purchasing quite a few songs from 1967, which was probably the first year I really started to take heed of anything from the world of grown-up music.
 One of these songs was Don’t Sleep In The Subway by Petula Clark simply because it summed up the sound of my 1960s.
 The whole hippy thing was happening on the West Coast of America but flower power and psychedelia definitely didn’t come to my Scottish village so the kind of music listened to by families like mine, who watched mainstream television, came from people like Pet Clark, Cilla, Dusty, Lulu and The Seekers.
 The song was written by Tony Hatch (along with his wife Jackie Trent) and the relationship he had with Petula was likened to the one between Burt Bacharach and Dionne Warwick.
 They also worked together on Downtown, I Couldn’t Live Without Your Love and The Other Man’s Grass Is Always Greener.

 Don’t Sleep In The Subway by Petula Clark:

-Listening to this song again, it is about a couple having a “domestic” so not really the jaunty, upbeat number I had always considered it to be.
+Listening to this song again, it’s about a couple having a “domestic” so not really the jaunty, upbeat number I had always considered it to be.
 There are a few lyrics in there I find vaguely amusing, and don’t quite fit the rhythm of the music (’cause it hurts when your ego is deflated, um-m-um-um-um-um), but I don’t profess to be an expert at this kind of thing and it did sell an awful lot of records, so who am I to pick holes?